GautamRaj-12/obsidian-git-sync/node-express-ts/node-express-ts setup.md

 	  ![[Pasted image 20240826165455.png]]
 	- There is again an error saying that *Unkown file extension ts.* That's because it needs a JS file, not a TS file.
 	- So we need to transpile our ts file.
 8. First of all we need *tsconfig.json* file.
-Create it using: `npx tsc --init`
+Create it using: `npx tsc --init`.
+It will create this file with default configuration.
-9. Within this file
+9. Within this huge file we need to do some changes